 Facility Name Information Connecticut Democracy Center at Connecticut's Old State House Lead sponsor of Connecticut History Day .
 Connecticut's Old State House served as a state capital between 1796 and 1878.
 The building is open for tours.
 Location of State History Day office.
 Connecticut State Library A great place to research!
 The State Library has the State Archives and Museum of Connecticut History.
 Free admission.
-Connecticut League of History Organizations (CLHO) CLHO builds connections among those who preserve and share the stories and objects of our past.
+They have a section of their website dedicated to History Day .
+Connecticut League of Museums (CLM) CLM builds connections among those who preserve and share the stories and objects of our past.
 Great resource for finding local archives and museums to visit.
-Hartford History Center at the Hartford Public Library Archive focused on interpreting Hartford's past.
+CLM's Connecticut Collections "Connecticut Collections (CTCo) is a comprehensive cloud-based collections management system that allows heritage organizations to organize, share, and preserve their museum and archival collections in one powerful database." - Connecticut Collections About Us page Hartford History Center at the Hartford Public Library Archive focused on interpreting Hartford's past.
 New Haven Museum Co-sponsor of New Haven region.
-Great resource for researching earliest days of New Haven Colony, up through the 21st century.
-Archives & Special Collections, University of Connecticut Libraries Archive collection ranges from the official records of UConn to records and papers of CT leaders and businesses to specialized rare book and non-print collections.
+Great resource for researching earliest days of New Haven Colony, up through the 21 st century.
+Archives &amp; Special Collections, University of Connecticut Libraries Archive collection ranges from the official records of UConn to records and papers of CT leaders and businesses to specialized rare book and non-print collections.
 Has a strong CT and New England focus.

-Connecticut Historical Society Museum, library, research, and education center.
+Connecticut Museum of Culture and History Museum, library, research, and education center.
 Admission to the Research Center is free for History Day students.
 Local Museums and Historical Societies Great primary source material can be found in your local museum or historical society.
-Examples include the New England Air Museum, Harriet Beecher Stowe Center, Kent Historical Society, Lebanon Historical Society, Litchfield Historical Society, New London County

-Historical Society, Salisbury Association Historical Society, Stonington Historical Society Torrington Historical Society, and the CT River Museum to name a few.
+Examples include the New England Air Museum , Harriet Beecher Stowe Center, Kent Historical Society, Lebanon Historical Society, Litchfield Historical Society, New London County Historical Society, Salisbury Association Historical Society, Stonington Historical Society Torrington Historical Society , and the CT River Museum to name a few.
 Pequot Library Library and archive focusing on the Southport/Fairfield area.
 Fairfield Museum and History Center Archive and Museum focusing on the Fairfield area.
 Connecticut Sons of the American Revolution CT SAR offers many online resources in addition to the three properties you can visit: Nathan Hale Schoolhouse in East Haddam Trumbull War Office in Lebanon Nathan Hale Schoolhouse in New London Mystic Seaport Mystic Seaport offers visitors an exciting hands-on experience into maritime history.
-Additionally they offer extensive research tools on site and digitally.
+Additionally, they offer extensive research tools on site and digitally.
 Jewish Historical Society of Fairfield Country The Jewish Historical Society of Fairfield County provides historical and educational materials and information about the Jewish community of Fairfield County and serves the community through its membership and its archival resources.
+Mashantucket Pequot Museum and Research Center The Mashantucket Pequot Museum & Research Center provides information on the environmental history of the region, as well as the settlement and history of the Mashantucket Pequot Tribal Nation spanning thousands of years.
 Connecticut Landmarks CT Landmarks manages nine historical properties across the state.
 Please check the website for specifics of historical periods and topics for each property.